-The use of a solar panel as a light meter gives us the first important piece of information about solar panels: The output of a solar panel is directly proportional to the amount of light falling on it!
+The use of a solar cell as a light meter gives us the first important piece of information about solar cells: The output of a solar cell is directly proportional to the amount of light falling on it!

 Here is what matters when you buy a solar panel!

-What you want when you buy a solar panel are several things:
+What you want when you buy a solar panel are several things to consider:

-- You want value for money, that is the highest output in watts for the least bucks.
+- You want value for money; that is, you want the highest output in watts for the least amount of bucks.
 Always convert the price of solar panels into a dollar per watt sum.
 It goes without saying that you also want a quality product.

 - You want a panel that will stand the test of time.
 Exposure to sunlight for long periods of time is hard on anything.
 A panel sits in the sun all day, year in, year out.
 At the risk of repeating myself, I reiterate, you also want it in the sunniest place you can find.

 - You want a panel that has a good manufacturer warranty.

 - You want a panel that is robust.
-This is especially true if you live in an area that gets heavy hail occasionally or you are getting panels to truck around the countryside on the roof of a mobile home.
+This is especially true if you live in an area that gets heavy hail occasionally or you are putting panels on the roof of a mobile vehicle.